Therapy for infertility or pregnancy loss in NYC

 Infertility is defined as the failure to achieve a pregnancy after 12 months of regular, unprotected sex.
 In 2023, the World Health Organization stated that about 17% of the adult population will struggle with infertility over a lifetime.
 That’s 1 in 6 adults, regardless of gender, geography, or income level.
 The American College of Obstetricians and Gynecologists (ACOG) estimates that between 10-25% of all pregnancies end in miscarriage, and that 80% of the time it happens in the first trimester.
 Despite how common the experience of infertility or miscarriage is, it’s rarely discussed openly.

-Even if you have social support throughout your experience, struggling with infertility can take a toll on your mental health and romantic relationship.
-Putting a lot of personal hopes, time, effort, and money into getting pregnant - only for it not to work can increase anxiety and depression symptoms.
+Even if you have social support through your experience, struggling with infertility can take a toll on your mental health and romantic relationship.
+Putting a lot of personal hopes, pressure, time, effort, and money into getting pregnant - only for it not to work can increase anxiety and depression symptoms.
 Miscarriages can often strain relationships or create a lot of self-doubt and “why me” moments.

 How can therapy for infertility or pregnancy loss help?